Loiter (aeronautics)

-In aeronautics and aviation, loiter is the phase of flight consisting of flying over some small region.
+In aeronautics and aviation, loiter is prolonged flight over a small region.

-In general aviation, the loiter phase generally occurs at the end of the flight, when the plane is waiting for clearance to land.
+In general aviation, the loiter phase of a flight generally occurs at the end, when the plane is flying in circles over a region (i.e. holding) while waiting for air traffic control to signal clearance for final approach and landing.

-In military flights, such as aerial reconnaissance or ground-attack aircraft, the loiter phase is the time that the aircraft has over a target.
+In military aviation operations such as aerial reconnaissance or close air support, loitering is when the aircraft repeatedly fly over or around a zone of interest in order to maintain surveillance or to perform strafing/air strike upon ground targets.
 Cruise is the time period the aircraft travels to the target and returns after the loiter.

-In astronautics, the loiter phase of spacecraft used for human spaceflight may be as long as six months, as is the case for Soyuz spacecraft which remain docked while expedition crewmembers reside aboard the International Space Station.
+In astronautics, the loiter phase of spacecraft used for human spaceflight may be as long as six months, as is the case for Soyuz spacecraft which remain docked while expedition crew members reside aboard the International Space Station.

 Endurance

 The endurance of the aircraft during the loiter phase is often calculated using the Breguet formula: